 God’s Blessing or The Devil’s Luck: If Blackbeard is your Force’s Commander, he starts the game with 4 Fortune Points.

 As a Commander, Blackbeard is really set up to command one large ship.
-The lack of Commodore (in my opinion, representing a more piratical command than a classically trained Navy command) means if you try to run multiple ships in a larger game (where I find most Legendary Commanders *really* shine) you won’t be able to benefit from Cold Blooded.
+Typically, Legendary Commanders *really* shine in larger games with multiple ships.
+However, the lack of Commodore ,in my opinion, represents a more piratical command than a classically trained Navy command.
+This means if you try to run multiple ships in a larger game you won’t be able to benefit from Cold Blooded across multiple crews.

 As far as play style goes, he is clearly meant to be an aggressive commander.
 At sea you should get in close, fire off grapeshot, swivels, and throw explosives then board your weakened enemy!
-You have 4 chances to correct 4 times your dice decide to turn against you at critical moments as well, which can really help when you roll poorly on a Fight Test.
-Tough can really help you clear Fatigue and keep your units fighting, while Terror can wreak absolute havoc on weaker units and ruin an opponent’s strategy on turn 1 (or, if you’re lucky, they will be forced to use Fortune points on good units in the beginning!).
+You have 4 chances to correct your dice if they decide to turn against you at critical moments.
+Which can really help when you roll poorly on a Fight Test or sailed Saves.
+Tough can help you clear Fatigue and keep your units fighting.
+Meanwhile, Terror can wreak absolute havoc on weaker units and ruin an opponent’s strategy on turn 1.
+If you’re lucky, they may even be forced to use Fortune points on good units early on!

 Blackbeard’s Men (1690-1730) Faction Overview: